 Add SQLite to your app

-Create a SQLite database by declaring bindings in your wrangler.json file in the root of your project.
-Once declared and deployed, Webflow Cloud automatically connects your app to a managed SQLite instance.
+Create a SQLite database by declaring bindings in your wrangler.json file in the root of your app.
+When it is deployed, Webflow Cloud automatically connects your app to a managed SQLite instance.

 1